Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-We have therefore been motivated to study the anomalous Hall effect (AHE) across a second-order Kondo-destruction $P_s$-chiral to $P_L$-chiral phase transition.
-This is illustrated in Fig.~(\ref{fig:Jk-axis}), where we will consider a power-law form for the Kondo hybridization amplitude:
+By minimizing the total energy of $H_{eff}$ in Eq.~(\ref{eq:MF}), we obtain the phase diagrams containing the chiral states, in which $J_K$ tunes the system from the $P_S$ to $P_L$ phases (see Supplemental Material~\cite{supp}).
+Across a second-order Kondo-destroyed $P_{S,chiral}$ to $P_{L,chiral}$ quantum phase transition, Fig.~(\ref{fig:fig1}b), we consider a power-law form for the Kondo hybridization amplitude: